mpflynnx/terraform-beginner-bootcamp-2023/journal/week1.md

 }
 ```

-For simple policies or one-off configurations, we can use the above example inside of aws_s3_bucket_policy resource block as a multi-line heredoc string.
+For simple policies or one-off configurations, we can use the above example inside of aws_s3_bucket_policy resource block.
 To use the example, first the json syntax needs refactoring into HCL syntax.
 In this case the : (colon) is replaced with = (equals) symbol.

 We can also use ${...}-style notation interpolation for policy variables to save hardcoding.